German court sentences synagogue gunman to life in prison

 Stephan B., who live-streamed the shooting in the city of Halle on the internet, had confessed to the crime and to a far-right, anti-Semitic motivation.

 Prosecutors said he aimed to kill as many as possible of the more than 50 worshippers inside the synagogue.
-Only his poor aim and the unreliability of his home-made firearms spared nine other people from injury during his half-hour rampage, according to the intended victims.
+Only his poor aim and the unreliability of his homemade firearms spared nine other people from being wounded during his half-hour rampage, according to the intended victims.

 Life imprisonment in Germany has an indeterminate length and can be changed to parole after 15 years.